captbaritone/jordaneldredge.com/_posts/2023-04-17-implementation-first.md

 While some types languages can employ clever to types to catch these mismatches, nuisance of keeping them in sync is still present.

 Finally, implementation-first libraries just *feel* different.
-There’s a sense of light-ness and simplicity that comes from fact that you are *just writing code*.
+There’s a sense of lightness and simplicity that comes from fact that you are *just writing code*.
 No need to remember your libraries special syntax for describing how to type a non-nullable string argument.
 Just add an argument, and type it!
-The existence of the SDL schema starts to fade away into an implementation detail you’re left with a simple sense of type safety.
+The existence of the SDL schema starts to fade away into an implementation detail and you’re left with a simple sense of type safety.
 “I return a string here, and it comes out on my client as a string”.

+Server code, with its databases, models, ORMs, etc. is already prone to repetative definitions of data shapes.
+Implementation-first GraphQL can help avoid piling on yet another redeclaration and make your GraphQL server feel like a natural extension of your existing codebase.

 ## Why _not_ choose implementation-first?